Ayurvedic Nutrition

 Caution: Consult a practitioner before using ashwagandha, especially if pregnant or on medications

-A stimulating blend designed to cut through Kapha heaviness.
+A stimulating blend to cut through Kapha heaviness.

-Recipe: Simmer 1/4 teaspoon each of dried ginger, black pepper, cinnamon, and cardamom in 2 cups of water for 10 minutes.
+Recipe: Simmer 1/4 teaspoon each of dried ginger, black pepper, cinnamon and cardamom in 2 cups of water for 10 minutes.
 Add a pinch of clove.
-Strain and add a small drizzle of honey once slightly cooled.
+Strain.
+Add a small drizzle of honey once slightly cooled.

 Benefits: Stimulates agni, may help clear congestion, promotes alertness and lightness